Historical Clothing’s Comeback

 “The sewing is a vehicle for something else,” Hay says.
 “It’s teaching people that they’re more capable than they think they are, that they’re a master of their destiny.
 It’s teaching people that they’re in control of who they are in the world.”

 And to Hay, this matters more today than ever.
-“I think we’re in a very uncertain period in history, where we feel like we haven’t got control over the future,” she told me.
+“I think we’re in a very uncertain period in history, where we feel like we haven’t got control over the future,” she says.
 “And technology is advancing so fast, it’s kind of stealing our mental health, making us anxious and stressed out.”
 Hay believes that aspiring to a historical aesthetic “kind of balances that out. … I feel like I’m saying to people, ‘You don’t need to be stuck in the twenty-first century.
 If you can zoom out and have a longer view, you feel more secure.’”